- Your Public Lands

 Make sure you are prepared for changing weather (dress in layers, have a compass and/or map, bring food and water, and let somebody know of your plans).
 The forest is absolutely lovely covered in snow and so quiet.
 If you can catch a crisp, clear day, you won’t want to be anywhere else.
 The trails are well marked and signage throughout helps guide first-time users.
 Consider taking a picture of the map on the sign at the entrance just in case.

 Oregon Sno-Park permit required November through April.
-These are available at Ranch & Home just across the stateline in Milton-Freewater, OR.
+These are sometimes available at Ranch & Home just across the stateline in Milton-Freewater, OR.
 The Alpine Outpost in Tollgate, OR also sells the permit (and all sorts of goodies, coffee drinks, and meals to name a few).

 No motorized vehicles are allowed in the Horseshoe Prairie Nordic Ski Area.